elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - New Prometheus rules have been added to forewarn against when memory and disk (PVC and host disk) capacity overloads
 - Added the possibility to whitelist IP addresses to the loadbalancer service
 - Added pwgen and htpasswd as requirements
+- Added the blackbox installation in the wc cluster based on ADR to monitor the uptime of internal services as well in wc .

 ### Removed